Frequently Asked Pre-Admission Questions

 - Computer speakers

-- Windows XP or higher operating system or Mac OS 10.x
+- Windows 7 or higher operating system or Mac OS 10.10 or higher

-- Web browser software Netscape or Internet Explorer (latest)
+- Web browser software (latest) Chrome or Mozilla Firefox

 - Quick Time Player (latest) http://www.quicktime.com